Luisa A. Igloria

 Igloria’s honors include a James Hearst Poetry Prize, a National Writers Union Poetry Prize, a Crab Orchard Review Richard Peterson Poetry Prize, a Stephen Dunn Award for Poetry, a Fugue Poetry Prize, and residencies at the Ragdale Foundation, the Summer Literary Seminars in St. Petersburg, and the Hawthornden Castle International Retreat for Writers.
 She has received the Carlos Palanca Memorial Award for Literature 11 times; the award honors Filipino literary excellence.
 She is the winner of the 2015 Resurgence Prize (UK), the world's first major award for ecopoetry, selected by former UK poet laureate Sir Andrew Motion, Alice Oswald, and Jo Shapcott.

 From 2009 to 2015, Igloria directed the graduate program in creative writing at Old Dominion University.
+In 2018 she was the inaugural Glasgow Distinguished Writer in Residence at Washington and Lee University.
 She lives in Virginia.